leitwolf/QuickXDev/README.md

  * support framework (i.e. CCNodeExtend, display.newScene, newScene, display.CENTER)
  * support cocos2dx (i.e. CCMoveBy, getWritablePath, CCMoveTo:create, create, kCCHTTPRequestMethodGET)
  * support user definition

+### Create New Project

+ right click a folder on the sidebar,select "Create New Project",enter the package name,then a new project will created.

 ### Run with player